hhvm/homebrew-hhvm/README.md

 brew install hhvm
 ```

+And then wait a long time for it to compile since we don't provide bottles yet.
+(This will be anywhere from twenty minutes on a beefy Mac Pro to a couple of
+hours on a MacBook Air.)

 ## Reporting Issues

 - Only issues with the packaging itself which don't require a change to HHVM